BabsyIT/Babsy-Infra_Public/Github-SSH-Sync/Readme.md

    AuthorizedKeysFile .ssh/authorized_keys .ssh/github_authorized_keys
    ```

-3. If the line exists, then the SSH server is configured to check both `authorized_keys` and `github_authorized_keys` for allowed SSH keys.
+3. If the line exists, the SSH server is configured to check both `authorized_keys` and `github_authorized_keys` for allowed SSH keys.

 4. Close the file by pressing `CTRL + X`.